 - 1. Commitment: Board members are expected to, upon appointment to the Board, sign a Letter of Commitment indicating that they have reviewed and commit to abide by PSIA-AASI's Bylaws and Governing Policies, as may be amended from time to time. - 2.
 Attendance: Board members are expected to attend Board meetings on a regular and punctual basis.
-The Board Chair will notify the President of the Division represented of a Board member's absence from a regularly scheduled meeting. - A. Absence from more than two of the Board's regularly scheduled meetings in any fiscal year is cause for removal from the Board.
+The Board Chair will notify the President of the Region represented of a Board member's absence from a regularly scheduled meeting. - A. Absence from more than two of the Board's regularly scheduled meetings in any fiscal year is cause for removal from the Board.
 In extenuating circumstances, a Board member may request special consideration. - 3.
 Preparation and Participation: Board members are expected to review agenda materials in advance of Board and committee meetings and to participate productively in discussions, always within the performance standards/expectations of Board behavior as outlined in these policies. - 4.
 Responsiveness: Board members will be attentive to Board communications and respond promptly to staff and Board member requests for feedback. - 5.
 Members as Individuals: The CEO is accountable to the Board as a whole and not to individual Board members.
 Therefore, the relationship between the CEO and individual members of the Board, including the Chair, is collegial and not hierarchical. - 6.
 Voluntarism: Board members may choose to individually volunteer in operational capacities.
 In such situations, they are subject to the direct supervision of the CEO or responsible staff person. - 7.
-Members in Good Standing: Board members are expected to maintain good standing as a Certified Level II or Certified Level III member of an affiliated division of PSIA-AASI. - 8.
+Members in Good Standing: Board members are expected to expected to be a Registered or Certified member in good standing per Article II Section 2.1 of the ASAE Bylaws. - 8.
 Participation in Organizational Activities: - A. In addition to Board meetings - i.
-Board members are expected to regularly communicate Board activity to Division leadership - ii.
-Board member are expected to regularly communicate Division perspective to Board leadership - iii.
-Board members are expected be active participants in their Division's meetings and events. - B. Board members are also encouraged to: - i.
+Board members are expected to regularly communicate Board activity to regional leadership. - ii.
+Board members are expected to regularly communicate regional perspectives to Board leadership. - iii.
+Board members are expected be active participants in their region's meetings and events. - B. Board members are also encouraged to: - i.
 Attend social activities/events held in conjunction with Board meetings. - ii.
 Attend industry partner events whenever possible.